astra-telematics/astra-protocol-x-parser/README.md

         try
         {
-            let parser = new ProtocolXParser(data);

             /*
+                Initiate a new ProtocolXParser with your received data, use the options parameter to change certain behaviour.
+            */
+            let parser = new ProtocolXParser(
+                data,
+                new ProtocolXParserOptions(
+                    /*
+                        enableMode4: Set this option to true to make the parser check the packet for an IMEI when using $MODE,4.

+                        Enabling this is NOT RECCOMENDED.
+                        You should use your device with $MODE,6 configuration to enable login packets instead of encoding it in the data packets.
+                    */
+                    false
+                )
+            );

+            /*
-                By default, devices use $MODE,6 which means they will send a login packet before sening data.
+                By default, devices use $MODE,6 which means they will send a login packet before sending data.
                 If the data received is the login packet, isLogin will be 'true' and details about the device can be accessed under the parser's loginData property */